 Mistake #1: Only planting one blueberry bush

-The minimum is two, but I chose to purchase five different types, and I’ve had great yields.
+The minimum is two, but at least three will get you the best results.
+I chose to purchase five different cultivars, and I’ve had outstanding yields.

 Mistake #2: Not checking the soil before planting your blueberries